 The Chamberlain Project is pleased to welcome applications for the 2019-2020 Retired Officer Teaching Fellowships (ROTF).
 Designed in collaboration with several leading colleges and universities including Amherst College, Oberlin College, Vassar College, and Wesleyan University, ROTF aims to assist in building relationships and understanding between the United States Armed Services and civilian institutions, to contribute to the richness and diversity of students’ educational experiences, and to facilitate transitions of retiring officers to civilian life.
 Retiring officers with appropriate academic credentials are invited to apply for teaching fellowships for the 2019-2020 academic year.

 Selected fellows will teach two full-credit courses, one in each of the fall and spring terms, at one of the participating institutions.
 Fellows will also be expected to mentor students, participate in the lives of their host departments or programs, and engage in other campus activities that contribute to the goals of the initiative.
 Specific details of the engagement, including course offerings, will be subject to agreement with the host school.

+Candidates must have retired or plan to retire.
 Candidates should submit a letter expressing their interest along with a current curriculum vitae.
 In the letter, applicants should, at a minimum, describe their motivation for applying for the fellowship, include a statement of teaching philosophy, outline at least one of the courses s/he proposes to teach, and describe how s/he anticipates both the content of the course offering and her presence on campus will serve the goals of the initiative.